status-im/open-bounty/README.md

 nrepl-port | nREPL port for development jdbc-database-url | PostgreSQL database URL.
 For instance, URL to local db would be `jdbc:postgresql://localhost/commiteth?user=commiteth&password=commiteth` server-address | URL and port of local server that can be resolved from public internet.
-It will be used as a redirect URI during GitHub OAuth authorization process eth-account | Ethereum account ID for the bot eth-password | Ethereum account password for the bot eth-rpc-url | RPC URL to Ethereum node, e.g. Geth.
+It will be used as a redirect URI during GitHub OAuth authorization process eth-account | Ethereum account ID for the bot.
+Make sure it has some test ether to cover the cost of gas for deploying contracts eth-password | Ethereum account password for the bot eth-rpc-url | RPC URL to Ethereum node, e.g. Geth.
 Either local or remote eth-wallet-file | Location of wallet file.
 If Geth is run with the parameters as given below, it will reside under `$HOME/.ropsten/keystore`